changbingY/Sigmorph-2021-task2/README.md

 Embedding vectors can can be used as input for [`sklearn.cluste.KMeans`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)

-## Prediction
+## Predictions

-Codes and generated files of Prefix and Suffix rules systems and Discontinuous rules systems are in the directory `Prediction`:
+Codes and generated files of Prefix and Suffix rules systems and Discontinuous rules systems are in the directory `Predictions`:

+You can use `predict.py` to generate results based on Prefix and Suffix rules.